aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/read-field-names/_index.md

 url: /mail-merge/read-field-names/
 aliases: [/read-mailmerge-document-field-names/]
 keywords: "Read, mustache template, online, Mail Merge, Word, Microsoft Word, Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android ,Go"
 description: "In this article you will learn that how to get MailMerge Field Names in the document in various languages.
 You can download the SDK of your favorite language and start programming.
-The SDKs are available in Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android and Go languages."
+The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages."
 weight: 30
 ---

 This example explains how to get MailMerge Field Names in the document.

-Description of some important parameters of the API is given below:
+The following is a description of the most important parameters:

-- **useNonMergeFields:** Result includes "mustache" field names if UseNonMergeFields is true
+- **useNonMergeFields**.
+Result includes "mustache" field names if UseNonMergeFields is true

-**Note:** The SDKs are available in Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android and Go languages.
+**Note**: The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages.

 ## REST API’s Resources